Relative Paths - Tag Relationships

 Use that tag and none other.
 The full tag name must be provided, right from the top of the hierarchy.
 This is tied to the selected tag's unique ID, so the port tag's name can change but the link will be kept to exactly the same tag.

-It may be interesting to note that when working in the Tag Browser, the default for new tags will be either Ancestor or Open Relative.
-These make the most sense here.
-But, when drawing tags in the Idea Studio, the default relationship between the widget and the tag is Absolute.
+It may be interesting to note that when working in the Tag Browser, the default for new tags will be Ancestor or Open Relative.
+When drawing tags in the Idea Studio, the default relationship between the widget and the tag is Absolute.
 You can rename or move a tag with confidence that it will remain linked to the same widget.

 Examples of Tag Hierarchies